Auction Conveyancing Specialists

 What is the auction conveyancing process?

-1. Seller lists property at auction house
+1. Seller lists the property at the auction house

 2. The buyer chooses the property they are interested to bid on